Awen – Origins and Symbolism

 The Awen as a concept has existed in Celtic lore for centuries, but its representation as a symbol is much more recent.
 The symbol is quite basic, featuring three rays leading up to three dots, surrounded by three circles.

 The origins of Awen can be traced back to the Celtic myth of Goddess Cedridwen and Gwion Bach.
-In this tale, Cedridwen brews a magical potion for her son and entrusts it to Gwion Bach, her helper.
-Gwion accidentally drinks the potion, and faces the wrath of Cedridwen, who eats him as punishment.
-However, Gwion is reborn and lives on to become a great poet.
-Celts believe that the magical potion of Cedridwen is none other than Awen, a transformative liquid that induces imagination and creativity in the one who consumes it.
+In this tale, the enchantress Cedridwen brews a magical potion for her son and entrusts it to Gwion Bach, her helper.
+Gwion accidentally drinks the potion and faces the wrath of Cedridwen, who swallows him in the form of a seed as punishment.

 Awen and Religion

 Awen was an important concept in early Pagan beliefs.
-In Celtic society, the skills of artists and creative writers was attributed to Awen, a muse like figure that appeared in dreams.
+In Celtic society, the skills of artists and creative writers were attributed to Awen, a muse like figure that appeared in dreams.
 The creative artists who were inspired by Awen were known as Awenydd, and acted like they were possessed, enchanted, or in a trance.

 Even after the emergence of Christianity, the concept of Awen held ground for several years.
 Awen was carried forth from pagan beliefs into Christian Bardic traditions during the period of religious transformation in Britain and Ireland.

 The idea of Awen was revived by the Neo-Druids, a spiritual group who strived to bring back ancient Celtic practices.
 Neo-Druids are deeply influenced by the Romantic movement and seek a spiritual connection with the environment.
 They are pantheists who believe that god is present everywhere in nature.
-Druids believe in the ability of the Awen to spark creative inspiration and aesthetic powers among artists, and call the Awen the flowing spirit, because it awakens energy from the environment and transfers it into the mind, body, and soul.
+Druids believe in the ability of the Awen to spark creative inspiration and aesthetic powers among artists, and call the Awen the flowing spirit because it awakens energy from the environment and transfers it into the mind, body, and soul.

 The Welsh poet, Iolo Morgannwg, belonged to the Neo- Druids, and revived the concept of Awen.
 He transformed Awen from an abstract idea, into a concrete concept, by giving it a diagrammatic form.
 The Awen as a symbol was invented by Iolo Morgannwg.

-Symbolic Meanings of Awen
+Triadic Meanings of Awen Symbol

 The Awen is a highly symbolic concept, with many interpretations associated with it.
-One of its main associations is with the number 3., which is sacred in Celtic cultures.
+One of its main associations is with the number 3, which is sacred in Celtic cultures.
 The three rays of the Awen can have different meanings and interpretations depending on the cultural context.
 Some of the prevalent meanings are:

 Some other popular interpretations of the Awen include:

-• Symbol of Eternity: The three circles surrounding the Awen symbol represent an eternal flow of time.
+3. Eternity: The three circles surrounding the Awen symbol represent an eternal flow of time.
 They also indicate the eternal qualities of the rays that are within the circle.
 Neo-Druid followers also believe that the loops reflect the three circles of creation.

 Modern Use of the Awen

-The Awen is also used in the Welsh national anthem and held as a symbol of honor by the U.S. Veterans Administration.
+Awen has become a popular design for tattoos, and has gained universal recognition in jewelry, and artwork.
+It’s also used in the Welsh national anthem and held as a symbol of honor by the U.S. Veterans Administration.
+The symbol has been adopted by Neo-Druids which has made it popular and brought it back into the spotlight.

 In Brief

-The Awen has become a universally famous symbol after its revival by the Neo- Druids.
+The Awen has become a universally famous symbol after its revival by the Neo-Druids.
 It continues to influence and be the inspiration for various creative artists.
 The Awen is one of the most powerful symbols of Celtic culture and heritage.

 Dani Rhys